chris-ch/category-theory-basics/README.md

 The set of natural transformations between the hom-functor *Hom<sub>A</sub> and a functor _F: C → Set_* is denoted _[C, Set](Hom<sub>A</sub>, F)_

+### Representable functors
 A functor _F_ naturally isomorphic to _Hom<sub>A</sub>_ is called a __representable functor__.
 A representation of _F_ is therefore an object _A_ of _C_ together with a natural isomorphism
 _α: Hom<sub>A</sub> → F_.

+#### Example
 In programming, _List_ is typically **not** representable:

-For _List_ to be representable by some type _r_ we would need two functions:
+For _List_ to be representable by some type _r_ we would need to implement two functions:

-  - _∀ a. ψ :: Reader r a → [a]_
+  - _∀ a. φ :: Reader r a → [a]_
-  - _∀ a. φ :: [a] → Reader r a_
+  - _∀ a. ψ :: [a] → Reader r a_

-While there is always an implementation for the first function, there is none for the second one because of the case when the empty list is provided: in that case there is no way to find one single implementation valid for all types _a_.
-Returning a constant of some particular type would not work.
+While there is always an implementation for the first function _φ_ (actually as many as there are lists of _r_ according to the _yoneda lemma_), there is none for the second one _ψ_ because of the case when the empty list is provided: in that case there is no way to find one single implementation  valid for all types _a_ (a function returning a constant of some particular type would not work).

 ## Monoïds

-The basic definition of a _monoïd_ is bound to a set equipped with a binary operation and a neutral element.
+The basic definition of a __monoïd__ is bound to a set equipped with a binary operation and a neutral element.
 Typically _(ℕ, +)_ forms a monoïd with _1_ as its neutral element.

 We can extend that definition to categories with a single object _M_ and arbitrary arrows flowing from _M_ to itself.